jameshyojaelee/madrigal-equity-research/README.md

-# Madrigal (MDGL) – Educational Equity Research Project
+# Madrigal (MDGL) – Equity Research Project

-This repository hosts an educational biotech equity research-style project on Madrigal Pharmaceuticals (MDGL), focused on metabolic dysfunction associated steatohepatitis (MASH/MASLD) and Rezdiffra (resmetirom); it exists solely for learning and portfolio purposes and should not be treated as investment advice.
+This repository contains a biotech equity research-style project on Madrigal Pharmaceuticals (MDGL), focused on metabolic dysfunction associated steatohepatitis (MASH/MASLD) and Rezdiffra (resmetirom); it exists solely for my own learning and portfolio purposes and should not be treated as investment advice.

 ## Objectives
 - Build a coverage-style initiation report.